ExploRLLM: Guiding Exploration in Reinforcement Learning with Large Language Models: Experimental Setups

 \subsection{Simulation Setup}

-The proposed method is trained and evaluated in a simulated tabletop pick-and-place task, as depicted in Figure~\ref{fig3}.
-Similar to \cite{zeng2021transporter} and \cite{shridhar2022cliport}, all simulated experiments are based on a Universal Robot UR5e with a suction gripper, and the input observation is a top-down RGB-D image.

-Our task setting draws inspiration from the ``Pick the [pick\_color] box and place it in the [place\_color] bowl'' task described in \cite{shridhar2022cliport}.
-Considering that picking at the center of the bounding box, as generated by the VLMs, is sufficiently accurate for a block, we have increased the challenge by substituting the blocks with various objects (such as letters).
-We assess our method across two tasks: a short-horizon (SH) task, ``Pick the [pick\_letter] and place it in the [place\_color] bowl'' and a long-horizon (LH) task, ``Put all letters in the bowl of the corresponding color''.
-In the short-horizon task, each episode begins with three letters and three bowls randomly placed on the table, with the objects for the pick-and-place action randomly chosen to create language commands.
-This task is completed only when the robot accurately places the selected letter in the specified bowl.
-For the long-horizon task, both letters and bowls are randomly arranged on the table at the beginning of each episode.
-This task is considered complete only when each letter is correctly placed in a bowl whose color matches the letters.
+We evaluated the proposed method on a simulated tabletop pick-and-place task, as shown in Figure~\ref{fig:overview_detailed}.
+Similar to \cite{zeng2021transporter} and \cite{shridhar2022cliport}, we use a UR5e, and the input observation is a top-down RGB-D image.
+Inspired by \cite{shridhar2022cliport}, we increased the task difficulty by replacing simple blocks with various objects, such as letters.
+We assess our method in two tasks: a short-horizon (SH) task, \textit{``Pick the [pick\_letter] and place it in the [place\_color] bowl''}, and a long-horizon (LH) task, \textit{``Put all letters in the bowl of the corresponding color''}, as shown in Figure ~\ref{fig: robot}.
+In the SH task, each episode starts with three letters and three bowls randomly placed on the table, with pick-and-place actions generated from random language commands.
+The task is completed when the robot places the chosen letter in the specified bowl.
+In the LH task, all letters and bowls are randomly arranged, and the task is completed when each letter is placed in a bowl that matches its color.

-\subsection{Real-world Setup}
+\subsection{Real-World Setup}

-We validated our approach on a Franka-Emika Panda robot equipped with a Schmalz suction gripper and a RealSense D405 RGB-D camera, as shown in Figure~\ref{fig: robot}, implementing our policy and code in the EAGERx~\cite{heijden2022eagerx} framework.
+We validated our approach on a Franka Panda robot equipped with a suction gripper and an RGB-D camera, as shown in Figure~\ref{fig: robot}, implementing our policy and code in the EAGERx~\cite{vanderheijden2024eagerx} framework.
 Given the potential risks to hardware and the time-intensive nature of direct training, we completed training in simulation, with real-robot applications limited to evaluation.
-Object recognition used ViLD for bounding box identification based on object names.
-To simulate real-world conditions more accurately, we introduce noise to the bounding box center's position during the training phase in the simulation, mimicking the positional uncertainty inherent in VLM detection.
-We enhanced simulation realism by introducing noise to bounding box positions and image inputs, simulating VLM detection uncertainty and camera noise, including lighting variations.
+We used ViLD to identify bounding boxes based on object names.
+To simulate real-world conditions more accurately, we introduced noise to the bounding box center's position during the training phase in the simulation, mimicking the positional uncertainty inherent in VLM detection.
+We also added noise to bounding box positions and image inputs, simulating VLM detection uncertainty and camera noise, including lighting variations.